Restoration Webinar Series: Upper Newport Bay Living Shorelines Project

 About

-The Olympia oyster is the only oyster species native to the West Coast, but due to overharvesting and habitat loss, it has been functionally extinct in Southern California.
+The Olympia oyster is the only oyster species native to the West Coast.
+Due to over harvesting and habitat loss, it has been functionally extinct in Southern California.
 A collaborative project n Upper Newport Bay, Newport Beach, California, targeted the restoration of the Olympia oyster and eelgrass through an innovative living shoreline approach.

-Oyster reefs can provide ecosystem services such as small-scale shoreline stabilization and water quality improvements, as well as forming habitat for fish and invertebrates.
+Oyster reefs can provide ecosystem services, such as stabilizing shorelines, improving water quality, and forming habitat for fish and other species.
 Because of the potential benefits of combining oysters and eelgrass habitat, this project targets their integrated restoration to promote greater ecosystem connectivity and function.

-This webinar will discuss the community-based implementation of this multi-benefit project and present the results of paired eelgrass and oyster restoration on a variety of ecosystem variables.
+This webinar will discuss the implementation of this project and present the results of paired eelgrass and oyster restoration on a variety of ecosystem variables.

 About the Restoration Webinar Series